 Modern asset management software allows data entry and manual processing to be largely automated.
 Taking inventory of assets feeds into a centralised system that can be kept up to date.
-By removing these tedious burdens from administrative staff, this frees up more valuable time for more pressing responsibilities.
+Removing burdens from administrative staff frees up valuable time for more pressing responsibilities.

-Using asset management software also improves regulatory compliance.
-Required maintenance and repair can be planned to schedule, with a historical record created that staff and auditors can immediately check.
-This is especially important in health-critical public sector organisations such as the NHS.
+Using Asset Management Software also improves regulatory compliance.
+Required asset maintenance and repair can be planned to schedule, with a historical record created that staff and auditors can immediately check.
+This is important in health-critical public sector organisations such as the NHS.

-Finally, efficient asset management enables efficient resource planning.
-Asset management and enterprise resource planning software penetration in the private sector depends heavily on industry, with real estate and IT/software leading the pack.
-As so many public sector companies manage large portfolios of both property and IT assets, they are turning towards the same solutions.
+Finally, asset management enables efficient resource planning.
+Asset management and enterprise resource planning penetration in the private sector depends heavily on the industry.
+With real estate and IT/software leading the pack.
+As so many public sector companies manage large portfolios, they are turning towards the same solutions.

-The NHS has made good use of asset management software.
-Due to the specialised requirements of the healthcare sector, some NHS trusts have selected custom asset management software for their needs.
+The NHS has made good use of Asset Management Software for healthcare.
+Due to the specialised requirements of the healthcare sector, some NHS trusts have selected custom software for their needs.
 Blood360, the leading Electronic Blood Tracking system in the UK, is an example of such as specialised case.
 Blood360 was introduced to remove the most frequent issues during blood transfusions caused by human error.

-Another such specialised software is CES360, asset management software for community equipment services.
-This software uses bar code tracking for all community equipment, schedules maintenance and repairs, and reduces patient waiting times for equipment.
+Another such specialised software is CES360, software for community equipment services.
+This uses barcode tracking for all community equipment.
+As well as scheduling maintenance and repairs, and reducing patient waiting times for equipment.

-While specialised software is required in specialised cases, savings can be made with a more off-the-shelf approach.
-Over 80 central government organisations and shared services centres and 200 NHS Trusts use Real Asset Management to reduce their administrative burden and comply with IFRS requirements and HM Treasury Guidelines.
+While custom software is required in specialised cases, savings can be made with a more off-the-shelf approach.
+Over 80 central government organisations and shared services centres.

-As the funding issues in the public sector show no signs of easing, greater efficiency is the only way to do more with less.
-Both in the private and public sector, efficient use of asset management software has been shown to reduce tax burden, reduce time spent on administrative tasks, identify opportunities and risks earlier and improve compliance with regulatory requirements.
+As the funding issues in the public sector show no signs of easing, greater efficiency is the only way forward.
+Both in the private and public sectors, efficient use of asset management software has been shown to reduce the tax burden.
+As well as reduce time spent on administrative tasks, identify opportunities and risks earlier, and improve compliance.